sehyunlee217/portfolio-starter-kit/pages/posts/week3.md

 Other than that, here are some progress for this week:

-1. The blog project section is getting completed by tommorow.

-2. I started taking data science and machine learning courses through Kaggle.
+1. I started taking data science and machine learning courses through Kaggle.
 First of all, it's free and it seems to have a lot of good content with a lot of practical element to it.

-3. I'm also trying to learn Tableau, as they also offer student licences and educational content.
+2. I'm also trying to learn Tableau, as they also offer student licences and educational content.

 At this point, I've read so many documentations for a wide range of tools that I feel as if I can make use of it well after reading the documentation for a little bit.